Grammar / B2 Grammar lessons and exercises / Ellipsis and substitution: Omitting or replacing words / Page 3

 • ‘Is she going to be there?’
 ‘I hope so.’ (=she’s going to be there)

 When we want to avoid repeating a negative clause, we can use a positive verb + not or a negative verb + so.
-We can use either of those forms with the verbs appear, seem, suppose.
+We can use either of those forms with the verbs appear, seem, and suppose.

 • ‘Did they leave a copy of the key?’
 ‘It doesn’t seem so/It seems not.’